Tomscz/Engeto-project-3-elections-scraper/README.md

 ## APPLICATION DESCRIPTION
 The election sraper project is used to download a defined part and then sort data from the website of the statistical office on the portal www.volby.cz.
+You can choose any district for scraping and than name the resulting file according to your requirements but the file extension must be csv.

 ## INSTALLATION OF LIBRARIES
 The used libraries that are part of the project are located in the requirements.txt file.